python-parsy/parsy/docs/tutorial.rst

 If there is no match, it raises a ``ParseError``.

-Notice as well that the parser expects to consume all the input, so if there are extra characters at the end, even if it is just whitespace, parsing will fail with a message saying it expected EOF (End Of File/Data):
+Notice as well that the :meth:`Parser.parse` method expects to consume all the input, so if there are extra characters at the end, even if it is just whitespace, parsing will fail with a message saying it expected EOF (End Of File/Data):

 .. code-block:: python

    >>> year.parse('2017 ')
    ParseError: expected 'EOF' at 0:4

+You can use :meth:`Parser.parse_partial` if you want to just keep parsing as far as possible and not throw an exception.

 To parse the data, we need to parse months, days, and the dash symbol, so we'll add those: